aml-lohani/simple-crud/README.md

 This README outlines the details of collaborating on this Ember application.
 This is a simple Ember Js application to demonstrate CRUD functionality of a book store.
+Firebase database is used for storing and syncing data.
+Firebase Realtime Database is a cloud-hosted database.

 ## Prerequisites